HiLab-git/DAG4MIA/README.md

 Domain Adaptation and Generalization for Medical Image Analysis

 ## Code
 This repository will offer some projects of our conducted works.
+2022.9.28 Our propsoed Contrastive Semi-supervised Learning based DA method (CS-CADA) was accepted by IEEE TMI.
+The early access version now is available at [TMI](https://ieeexplore.ieee.org/document/9903480)
 2022.9.15 We released the project of our proposed semi-supervised based DA method [CS-CADA](https://arxiv.org/abs/2208.08605).

 ## Paper